 To manage the EHS issues contractors will provide polder wise specific Environmental personnel and inspections also conducted with external consultants to maintain the monitoring frequency that is assigned in EMP.
-It is noted that for the year of January, 2016 to January, 2017 contractor has conducted the monitoring of all parameter suggested by the Environmental Specialist of DDCS&PMS in accordance with EMP with the help of external consultant (see the Annex-15 for Specified Provisional Sums).
+It is noted that for the year of January, 2016 to January, 2017 contractor has conducted the Monitoring of all parameters suggested by the Environmental Specialist of DDCS&PMS in accordance of EMP with the help of external consultant.
+(See the Annex-15 for Specified Provisional Sums).